Hermès logo

 Company Operations

-• Organizational Structure: Family-controlled public company
+• Organizational Structure: Family-controlled public company with a dual governance structure.

-• Supply Chain: Vertically integrated leather production
+• Supply Chain: Vertically integrated; owns tanneries and production workshops in France.

-• Website: https://www.hermes.com
+• Website: https://www.hermes.com/

 Hermès Competitive Forces